Qlik-PE/replicate-yellowbrick/README.md

 provider syntax with a shell script that is invoked in its place.
-We needed to call a shell script rather than `ybload` directly because the hybrid approach taken by the PostgreSQL target endpoint doesn't allow us to override the command line arguments that are passed via the command line.
+We needed to call a shell script rather than `ybload` directly because the hybrid approach taken by the PostgreSQL target endpoint doesn't allow us to override the command line arguments that are passed to the executable.
 We rely on the shell script to parse the command line it is passed and format as needed in order to call `ybload`.

 Before: